 This one can be a toughie.
-With some flavours I read the description and think hell yeah!
+With some e-liquid flavours I read the description and think hell yeah!
 And then I’m ultimately disappointed when I vape it.
-Then on the flip side often think eww, no and then am pleasantly surprised when I vape it.
-The point is to stay open minded.
-I’ve lost count of the amount of times I’ve seen people say I don’t like [insert flavour here] but I tried [insert product here] and now I love [insert flavour here].
+Then on the flip side, with some e-liquid flavours i often think eww, no and then am pleasantly surprised when I vape it.
+The point is to stay open minded when it comes to e-liquid flavours.
+I’ve lost count of the amount of times I’ve seen people say I don’t like [insert e-liquid flavours here] but I tried [insert product here] and now I love [insert e-liquid flavours here].

 This is why we sell 10ml e-liquid samples – It’s an affordable way to try lots of different flavours from our range.
 So you don’t have to worry about ending up with 250ml+ of e-liquid that you don’t like.
 We have 60+ flavours and the range is always growing.
 We try hard to make sure there is something for everyone’s tastes.

 If I had to describe my own personal vaping tastes I’d have to say I like fruity, sweet and cold recipes but that’s not to say I don’t enjoy a good custard or milkshake recipe too.
-I try and be as subjective as possible when trialling recipes.
+I try and be as subjective as possible when trialling recipes and e-liquid flavours.
 I will often use ingredients I don’t personally enjoy just to keep everything from tasting the same.

 There are only two things I hate in vaping:

 - People who discriminate against specific e-liquid flavours,

 Of course, I joke….
 There’s lots of things I hate in vaping.
 The bearded, mech wielding hipsters.
 The complete lack of business ethics or conscience some companies have.
 People who say “hits like a train”.
 The list goes on.

 Inawera Cactus can fuck off though.